anaellle/CrossSpeciesIC/README.md

 ### Running SATURN

 All the futur scripts are based on `Vignettes/frog_zebrafish_embryogenesis/Train SATURN.ipynb` file and are situated in the directory `Vignettes/frog_zebrafish_embryogenesis/`.
+The training use the `train-saturn.py` file where 3 lines where changes from `df.append()` to `pd.concat()`, issue due to pandas version.
 1. `training_human_mouse.ipynb`: create the input for training SATURN, use the whole human and mouse datasets and visualise the results.
 To run the training, use the `saturn_training.sh` file.
 2. `training_human_mouse_GABAergic.ipynb`: same as `training_human_mouse.ipynb` but only for *GABAergic* cells, use the `saturn_training_GABAergic.sh` file to run the training.
 3. `training_human_mouse_Glutamatergic.ipynb`: same as `training_human_mouse.ipynb`, only for *Glutamatergic* cells, use the `saturn_training_Glutamatergic.sh` file to run the training.